stefanodolgopiatoff-pixel/jet-reconstruction/README.md

 - README.md #project documentation

 **EXECUTION**:
-Open the terminal where the GitHub repository has been downloaded and use the following commands with docker opened in background:
+Open the terminal where the GitHub repository has been downloaded and use the following commands with Docker opened in background:
 1) docker build -t image_name_of_your_choice .
 2) docker run --rm image_name_of_your_choice